somedude72/blog-site/content/about.md

 #### Contact

-You can reach out and contact me by email at [connect@withzichen.com](mailto:connect@withzichen.com).
-You can also find me on [GitHub](https://github.com/somedude72), where I publish the computery things that I've been working on, and [YouTube](https://youtube.com/somedude_72), where I sometimes (not often though) post gaming clips.
+You can reach out and contact me by email at my public email [connect@withzichen.com](mailto:connect@withzichen.com).
+You can also find me on [GitHub](https://github.com/somedude72), where I publish the computery things that I've been working on (most of which are just results of me getting lost in some random rabbit hole), and [YouTube](https://youtube.com/somedude_72), where I sometimes post stuff.

+And lastly I hope whoever is reading this have a wonderful rest of your day :)